Euro hits five-month high before German vote on massive spending surge

 Meanwhile, the greenback hit a two-week high against the yen as investors await the outcome of Wednesday's policy meetings from the Federal Reserve and the Bank of Japan.

-The market will also be watching developments on a possible Russia-Ukraine peace deal – which would be positive for the single currency - as U.S. President Donald Trump said he would speak to Russia's Vladimir Putin on Tuesday.
+The market will also be watching developments on a possible Russia-Ukraine peace deal, which would be positive for the single currency.
+The Kremlin said on Tuesday that presidents Vladimir Putin and Donald Trump would hold a phone call between 1300 and 1500 GMT.

-German investor morale data will be in focus, with the expectations component seen jumping on the back of recent developments, even if still mired in negative territory.
+German investor morale improved more than expected in March, the ZEW economic research institute said on Tuesday, reporting an increase in its economic sentiment index to 51.6 points from 26.0 points in February.

-A vote in the lower house of the German parliament is expected around midday after a morning debate.
+A vote in the lower house of the German parliament is expected in the afternoon after a morning debate.
 Should the legislation pass the Bundestag lower house, it still has to go to the Bundesrat upper house.
 The main hurdle to passage fell on Monday, when the Bavarian Free Voters agreed to back the plans.

 "The prospect of wider deficits in Europe has had the effect of raising Europe's sovereign yields this month and sucking flows into the euro and the British pound," said Thierry Wizman, global forex and rates strategist at Macquarie.

-"It's indicative of the fading of 'American exceptionalism' that is at the core of our outlook for forex in the medium term," he added, recalling the recent rise of the euro despite the flight to safety evident in the small stock sell-off.
+"Fading of 'American exceptionalism' is at the core of our outlook for forex in the medium term," he added.

 SLOWDOWN FEARS